harta55/EnTAP/docs/source/introduction.rst

 EnTAP is optimized to generate extensive functional information for the gene space of organisms with limited or poorly characterized genomic resources.

 How to cite:
-    * Hart, Alexander J., et al. “EnTAP: Bringing Faster and Smarter Functional Annotation to Non-Model Eukaryotic Transcriptomes.”
-Molecular Ecology Resources, 2019, doi:10.1111/1755-0998.13106.
+    * Hart AJ, Ginzburg S, Xu M, et al. EnTAP: Bringing faster and smarter functional annotation to non-model eukaryotic transcriptomes.
+Mol Ecol Resour.
+2020;20:591–604. https://doi.org/10.1111/1755-0998.13106

 Pipeline Stages: